 Military villages 眷村, in Taiwan, actually refer to the housing communities built during the Kuomintang retreat (1940s-1950s) to Taiwan, to provide a place to live for all those mainland soldiers and their relatives.
 If still standing today, they are recognizable by their one-story uniform-architecture and decrepit look.
 As for spring villages 春村, this is a pure linguistic fluke on my part.
 An episode of TVBSuper Taste 食尚玩家 titled 「春神來了怎知道」happened to be shot in one of Kaohsiung’s military villages 眷村, but unaware of those military housing at the time, seeing how lively the place looked, and the similarity of the characters 眷 and 春, my mind was fine with it being called spring village 春村.
 Learning Chinese is fun, isn’t it? ;)

 I wanted to point out those military villages because the establishment I’m babbling about today is considered as juàncūn food 眷菜, meaning dishes and tastes from mainland China which traveled along with the soldiers.
 Soldiers and their families came from all four corners of China, each with their own culinary traditions, and so I will only cover a tiny piece of it in this post.
 Continue reading

 Any mochi lovers out there?
 If yes, then do not miss A-Main Mochi 阿綿麻糬 on your next visit to Kaohsiung.
-Their main shop is located in Tsoying, near the Lotus lake, but they also have a smaller outpost in the Yancheng district which is much more fun to visit, located in an old narrow alley taking you back in times.
+They have a small outpost inside Liu’s Traditional Juancun Food 劉家酸菜白肉火鍋, near the Lotus lake, and also have a small shop in the Yancheng district, located in an old narrow alley taking you back in times.
 As the Taiwanese would say, the shop has a lot of FU, meaning feel, eh.
 Continue reading